Dreamer (1979 film): Production

-Producer Mike Lobell felt there would be an audience for a film about ten pin bowling, considering the popularity of the sport.
-He raised finance from 20th Century Fox.

 Tim Matheson had not bowled since the age of 10 when he got the starring role.
 To prepare for his part he spent four to six hours a day for two weeks bowling with Dick Weber's son Rich and also studied videotapes of top bowlers such as Mark Roth, Earl Anthony and Marshall Holman.

 Principal photography took place in Alton, Illinois and St. Louis from July 31 to September 12, 1978.
+Filming was at Bowl Haven in Alton and on Sandford Ave in Alton.

 The picture's production budget was reported at $2.9 million plus $3.54 million for marketing.

 Reception

 Janet Maslin of The New York Times stated, "I'm not sure I've ever seen a movie that was supposed to tell a story and managed to be as uneventful as 'Dreamer'."

 Roger Ebert gave the film 1.5 stars out of 4 and wrote, "There could no doubt be a good movie made about bowling or about the human elements in any professional sport.
 But 'Dreamer' doesn't even try to do that.
 It just takes a routine old formula, one that could apply as well (or as badly) to any sport from soccer to wrestling, and plugs in bowling as the subject matter."

 Gene Siskel of the Chicago Tribune also awarded 1.5 stars out of 4 and called it "hopelessly predictable."Variety wrote, "Shamelessly attempting to be a 'Rocky' of the bowling world, 'Dreamer' is a preposterous, colorless down-home fantasy about a youth who makes the jump from unknown bushleaguer to national champion in three easy lessons."

 Kevin Thomas of the Los Angeles Times declared the film "a nice little movie" and "a pleasant piece of Midwestern Americana, refreshing in its lack of gratuitous sex and gore but also likely to be too mild for some tastes."
 Gary Arnold of The Washington Post called it "a pleasant, inconsequential sports melodrama."